-High-rolling 'Fujian Gang' caught in China property crisis
+High-rolling 'Fujian gang' caught in China property crisis

 The same year, Ronshine China Holdings - founded by Mr Ou's younger brother - set a national record by splashing 11 billion yuan (S$2.4 billion) for a site in Shanghai.

-The strategy paid off: Revenue surged for the companies from the group, rising more than 10-fold at Zhenro and Ronshine in the six years through 2020.
-Now five of China's top 30 developers have their roots in Fujian, from two2 in 2012.
+The strategy paid off: Revenue surged for the companies from the group, rising more than tenfold at Zhenro and Ronshine in the six years up till 2020.
+Now, five of China's top 30 developers have their roots in Fujian, from two in 2012.

+But the quick expansion led to a pile of debt, including a large pool of money borrowed from global investors.

-As of March 31, the group had US$32 billion of dollar bonds outstanding.
+As at March 31, the group had US$32 billion of dollar bonds outstanding.

-While China has relaxed some of its rules to ease the burden on the real estate market, Country Garden's results showed the gap is widening between the better funded developers and the others.
+While China has relaxed some of its rules to ease the burden on the real estate market, Country Garden's results showed that the gap is widening between the better-funded developers and the others.

+For many, the outlook remains bleak as home sales are still falling and access to financing remains tight.